Creativity = Chaos, Order, and the Salience Network

 Creativity, so the current thinking goes, happens when the DMN passes its daydreamy, hippie ideas through the organized, get-shit-done CEN, and the Salience Network — where your intuition, insight, wisdom, and gut feelings live — decide which ones can stay and which ones need to go.

-I wrote a blog post last year called Poetry vs Neuroscience: A Creativity Smackdown before I’d discovered these three networks and their creative collaboration.
-But I didn’t yet know about the Salience Network (SN; neuroscientists love their initialisms), which is where the DMN and the CEN get to triangulate their superpowers.
-The Salience Network gets activated in meditation, while viewing art, when thinking about your preferences, passions, and interests.
+The Salience Network gets activated in meditation, while viewing art, and — here’s my suspicion from teaching this to 2000 people — when thinking about your preferences, passions, and interests.
 It comes from the word ‘salient,’ as in noticing or noticeable.
 “That’s a salient point!” is the same thing as “That is a point that my intuition, insight, wisdom or gut feeling tells me I should notice.”

 The three layers of the brain and creativity